CAUXlab/IntegrAlign/README.md

 --exclude - Patient IDs to exclude from alignment.

+--brightness - Brightness factor for the cropping and manual alignment visualization (optional).
+Value by default : 1

 ### 3 Alignment

 This is the main step of this pipeline, here we align all downscaled images, generate an html report for each alignment and merged tables with cells' coordinates of each panel.

-Indeed this step run different alignment for different mesh size and then the optimal mesh size is chosen based on the correlation result between the rasters of the cells coordinates (all cells from DAPI staining).
+This step run different alignment for different mesh size and then the optimal mesh size is chosen based on the correlation result between the rasters of the cells coordinates (all cells from DAPI staining).
 This way we avoid the use of a mesh size that would induce deformations within the tissue.

-This can be run in a cluster computing environment using the ```params.json```, ```downscaled_images.pkl``` and the coordinate tables files.
+This can be run in a cluster computing environment using the ```downscaled_images.pkl``` and the coordinates tables files.

 ```bash
 python main_IntegrAlign.py align --dwnscimg "output/downscaled_images.pkl" --tables "T/Cell_positions/" "DC/Cell_positions/" "TLS/Cell_positions/"